-Gowen is right — for a variety of reasons related to stereotypes around parenthood, masculinity, and more, men are often left out of the picture when it comes to eating disorder recovery.
-While the indispensable role family can play in the treatment process, studies have shown that fathers’ engagement is comparatively low, despite the fact that .
+Gowen is right: for a variety of reasons related to stereotypes around parenthood, masculinity, and more, men are often left out of the picture when it comes to eating disorder recovery.
+While research has demonstrated the indispensable role family can play in the treatment process, studies have shown that fathers’ engagement is comparatively low, despite the fact that it can be have a profound impact on recovery .

-According to a published in the Journal of Clinical Adolescent Psychology, over the course of six months of Family-Based Treatment (FBT), fathers' attendance at treatment sessions declined slowly.
+According to a 2018 study published in the Journal of Clinical Adolescent Psychology, over the course of six months of family-based treatment (FBT), fathers' attendance at treatment sessions declined slowly.
 However, the researchers found that when fathers did show up for more sessions, it predicted better outcomes for their kids

 Hearing about the impact fathers can have from those who’ve been there